-(WHO), more than 1.9 billion people suffer from overweight and 600 million from obesity.1 Obesity can be defined as a condition of abnormal or excess fat accumulation in adipose tissue, to the extent that health may be impaired.2 Overweight and obesity are major causes of co-morbidities, including type II diabetes, cardiovascular diseases, various cancers and other health problems, which can lead to further morbidity and mortality.3,4 Body Mass Index (BMI), which is calculated as [(weight in kg)/ (height in m2)], is considered to be the most useful population-level measure of obesity, and it is a simple index to classify underweight, overweight and obesity in adults.
+Obesity is a public health problem that has raised concern worldwide and according to the World Health Organization (WHO), more than 1.9 billion people suffer from overweight and 600 million from obesity.1 Obesity can be defined as a condition of abnormal or excess fat accumulation in adipose tissue, to the extent that health may be impaired.
+Overweight and obesity are major causes of co-morbidities, including type II diabetes, cardiovascular diseases, various cancers and other health problems, which can lead to further morbidity and mortality.3,4 Body Mass Index (BMI), which is calculated as [(weight in kg)/ (height in m)], is considered to be the most useful population-level measure of obesity, and it is a simple index to classify underweight, overweight and obesity in adults.
 The WHO has classified overweight and obesity in adults based on various BMI cutoffs.2

-Since the 1970's, there has been a 300% increase in the prevalence of adolescent extreme obesity.5-7 This shocking statistic coupled with the lack of effective behavioral and pharmacological weight loss treatments and the significant medical and psychological comorbidities of extreme obesity, has led to the acceptance of aggressive weight management behaviors, such as liposuction and bariatric surgery.8-10 Bariatric surgery is an effective treatment for patients with severe obesity as it leads to significant and sustainable weight loss and improvement in obesity-related comorbid conditions.11
+Since the 1970's, there has been a 300% increase in the prevalence of adolescent extreme obesity.
+5-7 This shocking statistic coupled with the lack of effective behavioral and pharmacological weight loss treatments and the significant medical and psychological comorbidities of extreme obesity, has led to the acceptance of aggressive weight management behaviors, such as liposuction and bariatric surgery.
+8-10 Bariatric surgery is an effective treatment for patients with severe obesity as it leads to significant and sustainable weight loss and improvement in obesity-related comorbid conditions.
+11

-During the last 10 years, there has been a significant increase in the prevalence of obesity, and in particular of morbid obesity,12 and the number of bariatric operations have more than doubled.13 There are three main kinds of surgical techniques, malabsortive and restrictive (with the former being considered more effective than the latter as to weight loss) and gastric bypass, which is considered a mixed approach.14 Weight loss after bariatric surgery is associated with regular attendance to postoperative followup.^{15,16} Successful weight loss is defined as more than 50% excess weight loss (EWL).
-In a review of the clinical effectiveness of bariatric surgery, percent EWL was reported to be between 63% and 78% following gastric bypass surgery.11 Yet, in a meta-analysis of the effectiveness of surgical treatment of obesity, 15-20% of the patients failed to achieve 50% EWL.17 are self-sufficient individuals who assume an active and voluntary role in defining and achieving goals for their medical treatment.18 Adherence is a multi-dimensional element of the physical, mental, emotional and social status of patients.19 Adherence is very essential in chronic disease, like end-stage renal disease and maintenance dialysis,^{20,21} chronic heart failure,22 hypertension,23 type 2 diabetes,24 rheumatoid arthritis, breast cancer and obesity.^{19,25}
+During the last 10 years, there has been a significant increase in the prevalence of obesity, and in particular of morbid obesity, 12 and the number of bariatric operations have more than doubled.
+There are three main kinds of surgical techniques, malabsortive and restrictive (with the former being considered more effective than the latter as to weight loss) and gastric bypass, which is considered a mixed approach.
+Weight loss after bariatric surgery is associated with regular attendance to postoperative followup.
+15,16 Successful weight loss is defined as more than 50% excess weight loss (EWL).
+In a review of the clinical effectiveness of bariatric surgery, percent EWL was reported to be between 63% and 78% following gastric bypass surgery.
+Yet, in a meta-analysis of the effectiveness of surgical treatment of obesity, 15-20% of the patients failed to achieve 50% EWL.

+Adherence has been defined as the degree to which a patient's voluntary behavior corresponds with the clinical recommendations of health care providers and suggests that patients are self-sufficient individuals who assume an active and voluntary role in defining and achieving goals for their medical treatment.
+Adherence is a multi-dimensional element of the physical, mental, emotional and social status of patients.
+Adherence is very essential in chronic disease, like end-stage renal disease and maintenance dialysis, chronic heart failure, hypertension, type 2 diabetes, rheumatoid arthritis, breast cancer and obesity.